wayne-o/sonatribe-ember-infinity/README.md

 ### JSON Request/Response Customization

-By default, ember-infinity will send pagination parameters as part of a GET request as follows
+By default, sonatribe-ember-infinity will send pagination parameters as part of a GET request as follows

 ```
 /items?per_page=5&page=1